mahesgupta/Command-Line-assignment/README.md

 ## Explanation:
 ● Used echo command prompting the user to enter the number, which the user wishes to find out if it is prime or not.
 ● Used read command to read user input into a variable n.
+● Used -z switch to test if the expansion of "$n" is a null string or not.
+If it is a null string then the body is executed.
+● Defined a string re to used as a regular expression to check whether input is valid number or not.
+● re='^[0-9]+$', this regex ensures that the input string starts with a number, a number in between and also ends with a number; disallows any other   character.
 ● Used a for loop, initializing i as 2, iterating over i from 2 through n/2.
 ● Stored remainder of n%i in the variable ans inside the loop.
 ● Placed a check to display the number isn't prime if the value equals 1.
 ● If ans equalled 0, displayed the number isn't prime; exits with status of 0, indicating normal, error-free exit.